 If you’re feeling light-headed, or experiencing cramps, chills and disorientation, these are signs of major dehydration.
 Do not wait for the symptoms to occur before drinking water.
 It will be too late!

-SingHealth group says: “Drink as much as 5 litres of water a day to replace lost nutrients during a long run.”
+SingHealth group advises, “Drink as much as 5 litres of water a day to replace lost nutrients during a long run.”

 Sudden cardiac event